How To Apply for a Chicago Artistic Vitality General Operations Grant

 - If you're an arts service organization or technical assistance provider that we haven't previously funded, please contact Ellen Wadey before starting an application.

 Proposals are reviewed twice a year.
-Your complete proposal must be submitted online by 11:59pm Central Time on Friday, March 31, 2017 for review at our July 2017 board meeting.
+Your complete proposal must be submitted online by 11:59pm Central Time on Friday, March 31, 2017 for review at our July 2017 board meeting and Friday, July 28th, 2017 for our November board meeting.
 All in all, it takes about four months from grant application deadline through board decision.
 After the board meeting, you'll hear from us by email within a couple weeks.

 Organizations are eligible for grant amounts based on annual expenses for the most recently-completed calendar or fiscal year: